Chris Forino-Joseph: Early years

 A defender, Forino-Joseph began his youth career with spells in the Soccer Chance Academy, the Brentford Academy and Cheshunt U18.
 After a break from football to focus on education, he signed his first professional contract with the U23 team at League Two club Colchester United in July 2018.
 Forino-Joseph was released when his one-year contract expired and joined Isthmian League Premier Division club Wingate & Finchley in September 2019.
 He made 20 appearances and scored one goal during the COVID-19-affected 2019–20 season.
 Forino had a spell at United Counties League Premier Division club Loughborough University during the first half of the 2020–21 season, which was again abandoned early due to COVID-19.

 Wycombe Wanderers

 After a trial period, Forino-Joseph signed a one-year contract with Championship club Wycombe Wanderers on 27 April 2021.
 Following the club's relegation to League One shortly after he arrived at Adams Park, he had a long spell out injured and undertook a lengthy course of conditioning with the club's Development Squad physiotherapist.
 Forino-Joseph made his senior debut with a start in a 3–1 EFL Trophy group stage defeat to Aston Villa U21 on 31 August 2021.
 His second appearance came with a start in a FA Cup first round match versus Hartlepool United on 6 November and he scored the first senior goal for the club in the 2–2 draw.

+In April 2024, Forino was allegedly racially abused by Blackpool fans.

+He was offered a new contract by Wycombe at the end of the 2023–24 season.

+Bolton Wanderers

+On 14 June 2024, it was announced that Forino-Joseph would join EFL League One side Bolton Wanderers on a free transfer, signing a three-year contract set to be activated on 1 July 2024.

+In September 2024 he suffered a hamstring injury.
+He underwent surgery in October, and was expected to be out for 3 to 4 months.

+On 1 April 2025, he scored his first goal for Bolton in their local derby with Wigan Athletic at the Brick Community Stadium.
+The goal in the latter stages of the game handed Wanderers a 1-0 victory and was their first win over Wigan in ten years.
+Forino-Joseph later dedicated his goal to the Bolton fans.

 International career

 Forino-Joseph was eligible for England, Italy and Saint Lucia, and in December 2022, pledged his international allegiance to Saint Lucia.
+He received his first call-up to the Saint Lucia national team in November 2023.